Silind-Software/direflow-docs/README.md

       </Link>
    </span>
    ```
+   Make sure to replace 'nex-docs' with the route to the next page in the menu.
 5. Lastly, go to the file `doczrc.js` and add a menu item for your new documentation page:
    This should be the same as the 'name' property in the front matter.
    ```javascript